acgessler/cutecat/README.md

 The C++ string library that all the cute kittens use.
 It is highly efficient, uses nice syntax, is `std::string`-compatible and has all the string tools you've always missed in C++.

+The library is not complete yet, below is a summary of currently implemented and planned features.
+The core functionality - an easy-to-use, sliceable string implementation - is ready for productive use and test-covered.

 Slices
 -------
 _(done)_